susanmhutfless/Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding/README.md

 -1 program per measure + set up files to call tables, calculate chronic conditions and calculate aggregates & model

 See *overuse definitions* for excel file that lists background on the measures that should match code

+This code is associated with a peer-reviewed article.
+This manuscript is in progress.
+ADD LINK HERE ONCE ACCEPTED.